The Bloomington City Clerk’s Office is an authorized Passport Acceptance Facility located at Bloomington Civic Plaza

 You DO NOT need an appointment if you can renew by mail.

 Renewal by mail is required if all of the following are true:

 Your most recent U.S. passport:

 - Is undamaged and can be submitted with your application;

 - Was issued within the last 15 years; and

 - Was issued in your current name or you can legally document your name change with original or certified copy of your marriage certificate or the government-issued document evidencing your legal name change.

 Passport photos are available for $15; no appointment is necessary.
 Effective November 1, 2016 passport photos of customers wearing eye glasses will not be accepted.

-One appointment per person (Family of four = 4 appointments)
+One appointment per person (Family of 4 = 4 appointments)

 Complete the DS11 application form in black ink.
 You will receive instructions in an email confirmation.
-To modify or cancel your appointment, go to your email confirmation and follow the prompt on the yellow bar.
+To modify or cancel your appointment, follow the prompt on the yellow bar in your email confirmation.